John Chiti: Early life and education

 Chiti is the eldest of six children.
 At birth, his parents didn't understand how they could have given birth to a white child and he was immediately abandoned by his father at birth who blamed his mother for his condition and thought she may have had an affair with a white man.

 In areas of Africa, the body parts of people with albinism are believed to have powers, to make wealth, to cure diseases which has led to the persecution of people with albinism.

 Chiti's music became an outlet for his feelings and frustrations.

 Biographical film

-In 2021, he was contacted by a Zambian film maker Lawrence Thompson who heard about Chiti and wanted to make a feature film about his life.
-With film director Kenny Mumba.
+In 2021, he was contacted by a Zambian film maker Lawrence Thompson who heard about Chiti and wanted to make a feature film about his life with film director Kenny Mumba.
 Netflix bought the movie late 2022.
-The movie Can You See Us was an instant success when it was released on 27 August 2023.
-He was played by Thabo Kaamba, a female actress as a child and George Sikazwe as a young man.
+The movie Can You See Us? was an instant success when it was released on 27 August 2023.
+He was played by the female actress Thabo Kaamba as a child and George Sikazwe as a young man.
 He navigated a childhood of ‘bullying, tragedy and cautious hope’.

 Music

-In October 2023, he agreed and signed with UK music executive Mark Duffus owner of Digital Jukebox Records where some songs and albums were released under the Digital_Jukebox_Records label..
+In October 2023, he agreed and signed with UK music executive Mark Duffus owner of Digital Jukebox Records where some songs and albums were released under the Digital_Jukebox_Records label.